The Life-changing Power of Adventure Therapy ThreePeaks Ascent

 Eating Disorders

-Eating disorders present unique clinical challenges and are often difficult to manage in the home.
-While the presentation of eating disorders can vary, a common thread is often an issue with body image.
+Eating disorders present unique clinical challenges and are often difficult to manage in home environments.
+While presentations vary, a common underlying factor is difficulty with body image and self-perception.

 Traumatic Brain Injuries (TBIs)

-• Reflection is a critical element of the therapeutic process.
+• Reflection is an essential part of the process

 Attention deficit hyperactivity disorder (ADHD)